rydmike/flex_color_scheme/README.md

 <img src="https://github.com/rydmike/flex_color_scheme/blob/master/resources/01_playground_options.png?raw=true" alt="options"/>

-The other results shown above were also produced by editing a few properties in the hot reload playground.
+The other results shown above were also produced by editing a few properties in this hot reload playground.

-In the hot reload playground the side menu has no real functionality, it is mainly there to present more surface area using the background color.
+In the hot reload playground the side menu has no real functionality, it is mainly there to present more surface area using the theme colorscheme background color.
 The theme toggle in the menu does work though.

 ## Themes Playground

 The side menu you saw in the default example is actually made for and used in the last step and example in the tutorial.
-The final example, number 5, doubles as a complete interactive **"Themes Playground"** application.
+The final example, number 5, doubles as a complete interactive **Themes Playground** application.
 There the menu options actually have their indicated functionality.

 The **Themes Playground** is useful as a tool to find themes and settings you